 When you think of branding and defining your reputation online, your mind likely turns to the products that your company sells and the services that it offers.
-However, in order to build a prominent reputation in the community or in the online world, you need to have strong employees.
+However, in order to or in the online world, you need to have strong employees.
 To attract strong employees, your employer brand must be positive.
 Before going on interviews or accepting job offers, some prospective employers visit the internet to read about other people’s experiences working there.
 If they read negative information, they may quickly decline the offer or skip the interview.

 Know Where You Stand

 Trying to resolve issues with employer branding can prove difficult, and doing so is even more challenging when you do not know what the current perceptions are.
 Find out what employees are saying about you on the internet.

 While you do need to read these reviews with a critical eye, understanding that some employees may never find satisfaction at a job, you also have to take them into account in a serious way.
 These concerns are out there on the internet.

 If, for example, one particular complaint about your company keeps arising, take the time necessary to resolve it.

 Define Your Business Center